ideai-dev-000/ideai-main/docs/deployment/git-integration.md

 # Check Vercel dashboard:
 # - web project should deploy
-# - landing project should NOT deploy (unless landing files also changed)
+# - docs project should NOT deploy (unless docs files also changed)
 ```

 ## Troubleshooting